slapz/frckl-init-wordpress/README.md

 have a look at the \_default-theme in the folder wp-content/themes.
 Most pages I do are in german, thus the whole german stuff is included and activated.

+The database dump is in wp-content - be sure to delete it after importing.
+Default base/home-URL is http://wordpress.dev, search and replace before importing if you want sth. else.
+Be sure to delete this file afterwards.
+Default-User is admin and the password: 'password'.

 ## Recommended Plugins (included)